xxplunderxx/467-Product-System/README.md

 Group project for 467 class

 # Background
 Group project for my software engineering class taken in spring of 2022.
-Read purpose file for more information on the assignment.
+Read problem statement for more information on the assignment.
 Our project uses an encrypted login system utilizing sessions to keep users logged in and to store shopping cart information for a better user experience.